 Knightscope currently offers three products: (1) the "K5" ADM for outdoor usage, (2) the "K3" ADM for indoor usage, and (3) the KSOC user interface with the ADMs.
 Primarily all of our revenues to-date have come from the K5 and the KSOC.
-The Company received contracts for its first three K3 machines to be deployed in the field, with the first one operational at a client site in October 2016 and the second in November 2016.
+The Company received contracts for its first three K3 machines to be deployed in the field, with the first one operational at a client site in October 2016 and the others are expected to be in the field during the first quarter of 2017.